semanticmx/css-11122021/.github/pull_request_template.md

 ## what

-- describe the purpose of this PR
+- describe the purpose of this pull request

 ## why